Table of Contents

 The basic architecture of a Graphite monitoring environment looks like the following diagram.
 There is a central server providing a handler (namely carbon-cache) where clients feed data through the network.
 Graphite uses a push approach of data collection, meaning that each client decides when to push data to the server.
-This can be seen in contrary to a pull approach (used by Prometheus for example) where it’s the server that decides when to collect data from clients.
+This can be seen in contrary to a pull approach where it’s the server that decides when to collect data from clients.
 This push approach has its benefits and its drawbacks as already discussed here.
 We’ll not dive in again in full detail, but we should consider the following aspects regarding Graphite:

 - Each client should be aware of and be able to handle cases where the server can’t receive and ingest the data sent to it.

 - A Graphite client can be any piece of software, no matter the language selected, as long as it’s able to feed the server via the network using a protocol and data format supported by Graphite.
-These protocol and data formats will be discussed later in this section.
+These protocols and data formats will be discussed later in this section.